AnicetNgrt/AnicetNgrt/README.md

 # About me

-Computer Science Engineering student at INSA Lyon.

 Currently focused on:
 - Detecting black holes and binary stars amongst billions of solar systems for the European Space Agency
-- Stealth GenAI x Engineering x 3D project
+- GenAI x industrial design

 Recently still was focused on:
 - AI ethics at UPC